MuhammadOmaryassir/MuhammadOmaryassir/README.md

 ### Hi there, I'm Muhammad Omar - aka [Omaroovee] 👋

+I'm Muhammad Omar a Backend / DevOps Engineer from Cairo, Egypt.

--   :hammer_and_pick: I do Python for Devlopment and Scripting, Go for Development and for Kubernetes Services, and Ruby for Development.
+-   :hammer_and_pick: I do Python,JavaScript and GoLang for Devlopment and Scriptingt.
 -   :package: I build softwares and I automate boring stuff.
--   :airplane: I travel between Amazon Web Services and Google Cloud Platform regions.
+-   :airplane: I travel between Amazon Web Services regions.
 -   :ship: I ship softwares in Docker and I drive the Kubernetes Clusters on Prem and on the Cloud.
 -   :penguin: I love to play with Linux penguin.
 -   :seedling: Learning competitive programming.